vga64/ball3d/README.md

 Do you think about safety?
 For sure it is safe, you can scan all files with any anti-virus client. e.g. virustotal

 ## Building Custom Modules
-If you don't trust .dll files or if you want to make some other mods with my edited classes - you can build your one!
+If you don't trust .dll files or if you want to make some other mods with custom classes - you can build your one!

 First of all, you have to install **.NET decompiler**, to open and edit your **.dll** file.
 I recommend **dnSpyEx**, but you can also use **dnSpy** which is outdated. (**dotPeek** and **ILSpy** are alternatives)